 Over 3 million people follow a gluten-free diet in the U.S. alone.
-Most of them have not been properly tested.
+Most of them have not been properly tested for celiac disease.

 Self-diagnosis of gluten intolerance is common.
 That isn’t necessarily a good thing.
 Before diagnosing gluten intolerance*, testing must first be done to eliminate the possibility of celiac disease.
 Not doing so is risky.
 While the internet may tell you differently, there currently is no valid gluten intolerance test.
 Let’s clear things up on how to test if you think you are reacting to gluten.

 Ten years ago, gluten was a foreign word to most people.
 Today it is part of mainstream culture.
 Gluten-related news and health articles stream across our computer screens.
 Unfortunately, online health advice spreads faster than scientifically sound medical information.
 Too frequently, this results in people skipping valid testing and self-diagnosing gluten intolerance, sometimes with their practitioners’ encouragement.